tristanlatr/WPWatcher/README.md

 ## Features
   - Scan multiple sites with WPScan
   - Define reporting emails addresses for every configured site individually and globally
-  - Mail messages are divided in "Warnings", "Alerts", "Fixed" items, "Informations" and eventually "Errors"
+  - Parse WPScan output and divide the results in "Warnings", "Alerts", "Fixed" items, "Informations" and eventually "Errors"
   - Mail notification and verbosity can be configred in config file, additionnaly WPScan output can be attached to emails.
   - Scan sites continuously at defined interval and handled VulnDB API limit.
   - Local log file can be configured and also lists all the findings